vibbits/irefindex/vsc/README.md

 - Merge the Bash/Python config file and the yml config file with the associated changes to the Bash and Python code.
 - Solve the remaining problems with the resources, these are mainly external problems or require bioinformatics knowledge.
 - Finalize the irbuild and complete the R-checking, irprevious and iroutput phases.
 More information can be found in the flowchart.
+- Refactor logging methodology so that it is more DRY